The Non-Abelian Self-Dual String and the (2,0)-Theory: The self-dual string and the string Lie 2-algebra

-Note that $\sString(n)$ cannot be a finite-dimensional Lie group, since $\pi_1$ and $\pi_3$ of $\sString(n)$ are trivial.
-First models of the string group were presented in~\cite{Stolz:1996:785-800,Stolz:2004aa}.
-More convenient models of the string group are given by models which are Lie 2-groups endowed with a Lie 2-group homomorphism to $\sSpin(n)$.
 There are various such Lie 2-group models but for our considerations, those of~\cite{Schommer-Pries:0911.2483} and~\cite{Baez:2005sn} will suffice.
 We will refer to these as the {\em skeletal model} $\sString_{\rm sk}(n)$ and the {\em loop space model} $\sString_{\hat \Omega}(n)$, respectively.